 Even if you are not familiar with Pink Floyd, the album cover of Dark Side of the Moon is something you might’ve seen once or twice.
 It is essentially a concept album that talks about the onset of madness or insanity, which can be correlated to the album art with the ‘Moon’ being our mind.

 Aside from its relation to the album, this album cover is still a fantastic piece of art that will look good anywhere and can be given different meanings.

 The Black Parade by My Chemical Romance is a concept album that talks about The Patient’s journey to the afterlife, which he is led to by Death – in the form of a parade.

 The tattoo design actually derives inspiration from the Vinyl edition of the album, which has a more pronounced image of the marching man.
 It is a discreet tattoo that doesn’t necessarily give away the album but is apparent to those that know it.

 Unique Audiophile Tattoos

-If none of the design inspiration above strikes the right impression for you, you may be into something more unique.
-If that’s the case, take a look at these creative and unique audiophile tattoos:
+If none of the design ideas shared above strikes the right chord with you, you may be into something more uncommon.
+If that’s the case, take a look at these sophisticated audiophile tattoos:

 Geometric treble clef

-This tattoo design is a unique iteration for the ever-so-popular treble clef tattoo.
+This tattoo design is a dramatic iteration of the ever-so-popular treble clef tattoo.
 It’s a perfect blend between the cursive shape of a treble clef and straight lines often found in geometric shapes.
 Aside from the aesthetics, there can be different interpretations, such as how music is everywhere or simply going where the music takes you.